ivkei/llm-cli/README.md

 # Development
 * The pull requests with a lot of changes will not be accepted, thats my own project for now.
+* Less major TODO is located in src/main.py, it just has some minor TODOs.
 ## Roadmap/TODO
 | State | Action |
 | ----- | ------ |